Several types of studies are crucial for assessing the stability of a solid state pharmaceutical.

-Oxidative stability studies examine the API’s resistance to oxidation reactions.
+Oxidative stability studies examine the solid state API’s resistance to oxidation reactions.

 In an oxidation reaction, electrons are transferred between molecules, resulting in a gain of oxygen relative to other atoms.
 This reaction, causes the breakdown of many types of organic and inorganic molecules.
 The exact rate at which it occurs in a given solid-state chemical depends on many factors, including temperature and pH, as well as presence of water, certain acids, and other catalysts.